 Are you doing any research at the moment or do you want to start?

-It would be great if you have something to share and if you want some help starting or help along the way, we have some gifted minds who might be able to help.
+It would be great if you had something to share and if you want some help starting or help along the way, we have some gifted minds who might be able to help.
+So just ask.

 This Month’s Photo & Quote

 This month’s photograph was taken sometime in the 20th century and shows the interior of St. Andrews Church, Shepherdswell.